 13. Sight Words are for POPPING!

-Lately we have been getting lots of packages, especially after Lil Sis's birthday, and the girls fight over the bubble wrap more than they do the toy!
+Lately we have been getting lots of packages, especially after Lil Sis's birthday, and the kids fight over the bubble wrap more than they do the toy!

 I decided to make good use of the packaging and great a pop-a-word game just by writing sight words in Sharpie on top.
 Call out the sight words.
 Are you ready to jump?